-Whether you don’t feel you get enough sun from your windows or you’re just a serious heliophile, skylights are a great way to shed a little more light on a room.
+If you feel you don’t get enough sun from your windows, skylights are a great way to shed a little more light on a room.
 Dens, living rooms, and sunrooms can all benefit from some ceiling-level sunshine.
 By bringing more sunlight into the house, your energy bill can benefit, too.
 Unfortunately, that same sun that does so much good can also take its toll on your skylights.
 As UV rays, the rest of the elements, and other factors affect your roof, here are five signs that it’s time to replace your skylight.

-When your kids grab the crayons to draw a picture, the sun is usually a bright lemon yellow.
-That looks good on a Crayola-blue sky.
-A yellow skylight above your living room, however, is a cause for concern.
+A yellow skylight above your living room, is a cause for concern.
 Ultraviolet light can degrade an acrylic skylight, gradually yellowing it.
 This affects the quality of the light that enters your room.
 If you don’t want a yellowish cast upon your surroundings, it’s time to switch out skylights.
 You may have even gotten so used to it that you won’t realize how bad it got until it’s gone.

 Cracks From the Cold